Sigeardo/TEEKeeper/README.md

 **TEEKeeper** (_Temperature Environment Electronic Keeper_, or _TEEK_ for short) is an open source, Arduino based controller for high temperature electric ovens, such as heat treating ovens for metallurgy/bladesmithing, glass and ceramic kilns, etc.
 In a broader sense, this projects aims to develop a platform that can be upgraded, expanded and extended by anyone, bringing more advanced control features to the users.

+# Project principles
-The principles behind this uni/passion project are:
+This university & passion project has been developed  behind this uni/passion project are:

 **1) Open Source and DIY oriented design:**
      TEEK has been inspired by and made possible by many open source and DIY sources, in the forms of documentation, educational material, tools, software, designs etc.